SkafteNicki/dtu_mlops/s10_extra/documentation.md

 Github pages is free to use for your public projects.

-Before getting started with this set of exercises you should have completed [module M16 on github actions](../s5_continuous_integration/github_actions.md) so you already know about workflow files.
+Before getting started with this set of exercises you should have completed [module M16 on GitHub actions](../s5_continuous_integration/github_actions.md) so you already know about workflow files.

 ### Exercises